ConvertKit/developers-documentation/source/includes/_forms.md

 ### Deprecated parameters
 -   `courses` - Array of sequence ids to subscribe to.
 You should [add the subscriber to the sequence](#add-subscriber-to-a-sequence) directly.
 -   `forms` - Array of form ids to subscribe to.
-You should subscribe to one form at a time.
+You should add the subscriber to each form individually.
 -   `name` - Subscriber first name.
 You should prefer using `first_name` listed above.

 List subscriptions to a form